abel-gr/OCR-for-warehouse/README.md

 #### Niblack method

-We believe that the light correction results could be even better than what we have shown above.
-To achieve this we have decided to implement the _Niblack_ algorithm ourselves.
+We wanted to check if we could improve the results of the above technique.
+To achieve this we have decided to implement ourselves the _Niblack_ algorithm ourselves.
 This technique allows us to obtain the local threshold for each point in the image from the mean and standard deviation of the neighborhood.
 The size of the window and the _K_ that multiplies the standard deviation are two parameters that we have included, and that determine the final result.
 However we have found a good value for both that works on all the label images we have tested.
 Below we can see the result for the image of rice and the image of the label captured by the camera that we had also tested with the previous method:

 <div style="display: flex; flex-flow: row;">
   <img src="imgs/results/rice_binarized_niblack.png" width="400" height="300">